franchsli/whatsapp_clone_django/README.md

 ## ANOTHER THINGS TO DO

+- Remove or fix that annoying 'margin' that makes the entire website scrollable.
+  - Check archived chats view, there isn't that weird 'margin'.
 - Implement something to create Group-like Chats.
   - Look at chats.html line 63 and exception in chat_desired_data.
 - Implement something to archive group-like Chats.